Skip To Content

 Lump sum

 The entire benefit amount is paid at once by check or electronic transfer.
-A lump-sum life insurance payout is the default payment for most policies.
-Some policies offer additional payment options.
+This is the default payment for most policies, and is typically tax-free.

 Specific income